Every Day I Have the Blues: B.B. King versions

 Also in 1955, B.B.
 King recorded "Every Day I Have the Blues".
 King attributed the song's appeal to arranger Maxwell Davis: "He [Davis] wrote a chart of 'Every Day I Have the Blues' with a crisp and relaxed sound I'd never heard before.
 I liked it so well, I made it my theme ...
 Maxwell Davis didn't write majestically he wrote naturally, which was my bag.
 He created an atmosphere that let me relax."
 The song was recorded at Capitol Records' old studio on Melrose Avenue in Hollywood which, according to RPM Records part-owner Joe Bihari, had "a better sound" than the new studio in the company's new tower.
 Bihari commented on a technique which bypassed the then normal method of using a microphone on an instrumentalist's amplifier: "We jacked B.B.'s guitar straight into the board, so it sounded a little different."

 RPM issued the song as a single, backed with "Sneakin' Around", which reached number eight on the R&B chart.
 It appears on several King albums, including his first, Singin' the Blues (1957).
 In 1959, King re-recorded the song as a guest vocalist with members of Basie's orchestra with Davis conducting.
 Kent Records released it as a single, backed with "Time to Say Goodbye".
 The remake is included on the 1959 album Compositions of Count Basie and Others and as a bonus track on a 2003 Ace Records reissue of King's 1959 album B.B.
 King Wails.
 The song became an important piece in King's repertoire and live recordings are included on Live at the Regal (1965) and Live in Cook County Jail (1971).

 Recognition and influence

 "Every Day I Have the Blues" received two Grammy Hall of Fame Awards: Count Basie with Joe Williams' 1955 version "Every Day (I Have the Blues)" in 1992; and B.B.
 King's 1955 version "Every Day I Have the Blues" in 2004.
 Subsequently, a variety of artists have recorded the song.
+In 1967, Billy Stewart recorded a version that reached number 74 on the US Billboard Hot 100 and number 41 on its R&B chart.

 In 2019, the Blues Foundation inducted "Every Day I Have the Blues" into the Blues Hall of Fame as a "Classic of Blues Recording".
 The induction statement includes: